Graduate Admissions: Art

 Please note: the deadline for application to the M.F.A. program has been extended to January 22, 2018.

 In addition to the general requirements of the Graduate School at Cornell University, the Department of Art has specific requirements for the Master of Fine Arts degree.
 The deadline for receiving application materials to the M.F.A. program is January 7.
 All materials must be postmarked by that date.
 There is no spring semester admission.

 - Applicants must have a four-year bachelor's degree, but it does not have to be related to art.

 - The M.F.A. program does not accept transfer credits from other institutions.

 - Resume and statement of purpose

 - Interviews are not required as part of the initial application process; however, shortlisted candidates will be asked to interview either in person or via Skype.
 Applicants interested in meeting with a member of the art department faculty should contact the faculty directly.
-Students interested in arranging a tour of the campus should contact the Academic Programs Administrator at (607) 255-6730.
+Students interested in arranging a tour of the campus should contact the Program Assistant at (607) 255-6730.
 Learn more about visiting the campus here.